Japanese Grand Prix

 Without its banking, the first Formula One championship was staged at the high speed 2.7 mile track of Fuji Speedway in 1976.
-After an incident which claimed the lives of 2 spectators, the supposedly race for 1978 was cancelled and didn’t resume in the Fuji Speedway for a very long time.
+After an incident which claimed the lives of 2 spectators, the scheduled race for 1978 was cancelled and didn’t resume at the Fuji Speedway for many years.

-When the Formula One resumed in Japan on 1987, the Honda-owned Suzuka circuit was already redesigned and modified.
-The said circuit is the only 8-figured track that is in the F1 calendar.
-It was the favorite of both the drivers and the fans.
+When Formula One returned to Japan in 1987, the Honda-owned Suzuka circuit was already redesigned and modified.
+It is a favourite of both the drivers and the fans.
 The race was won by an Austrian driver, Gerhard Berger of Ferrari.
 It was their first victory since 1985.

-The Formula One Championship went on smoothly in Suzuka circuit over the years until FIA made an announcement on the 24th of March 2006 that the future races will be run at the Toyota-owned Fuji Speedway in Shizuoka Prefecture.
+The Formula One Championship went on smoothly at the Suzuka circuit over the years until FIA made an announcement on the 24th of March 2006 that the future races will be run at the Toyota-owned Fuji Speedway in Shizuoka Prefecture.
 With the Japanese GP moving to the redesigned circuit (by Hermann Tilke), it was met with apprehension as the previous circuit was the favorite of many, including the fans.
-Furthermore, this track had received mixed reviews from the people of Formula One Championship.
+Furthermore, this new track had received mixed reviews from many people within the Formula One paddock.

-It was announced in 2007 that this circuit will be alternated with Suzuka from 2009 onwards.
+It was announced in 2007 that this circuit would be alternated with Suzuka from 2009 onwards.
 The 2007 race was held during a heavy rain and was won by Lewis Hamilton.
-The following year’s title was claimed by Fernando Alonzo in a Renault.
+The following year’s title was claimed by Fernando Alonzo in a Renault at Fuji.

 Return to Suzuka

-Toyota has face economic slump in 2009 and it became the reason why the race didn’t return to Fuji Speedway in 2010 and the following years.
-According to the report of the press Toyota stated that the GP itself in their circuit will worsen their economic situation.
-This resulted to having the race in Suzuka instead for the 2010 event.
+Toyota faced an economic slump in 2009 and it became the reason behind the race not returning to Fuji Speedway in 2010 and beyond.
+According to the reports, Toyota stated that hosting the Japanese Grand Prix at their circuit would further worsen their economic situation.
+This resulted in having the race in Suzuka for the 2010 season.

-A strong typhoon has struck the 2014 race which also stirred a controversy about the late-afternoon start time not being adjusted.
-It caused and accident that it claimed another life of a driver, Bianchi – Just nine months after his accident, he died from his injures (nine months comatose).
+A strong typhoon struck the 2014 race which also stirred controversy about the late-afternoon start time not being adjusted.
+It caused an accident that claimed the life of a driver, Jules Bianchi – Just nine months after his accident, he died from his injures (nine months comatose).

-This headed to modifications to the circuit for the following year.
-Drainage gutters were emplaced at the Dunlop Curve to allow water to drain quickly during a rainstorm.
+This led to modifications to the circuit for the following year.
+Drainage gutters were placed at the Dunlop Curve to allow water to drain quickly during a rainstorm.
 The crane was also moved to avert accidents such as Bianchi’s from happening in the future.